Abdur-rahmaanJ/python-by-exercise/README.md

 *Instructor Name*: [Name](#)

-👉 exercises are required to complete
+👉 exercises are required to complete have this emoji behind it

 # Contributing